Research Snapshot

-Glencore’s purchase of a 45% stake in a South Carolina aluminum-recycling plant signals that scrap is becoming a strategic supply channel, not just a cost-saving afterthought.
+Glencore’s purchase of a 45% stake in a South Carolina aluminum-recycling plant indicates that scrap is becoming a strategic supply channel, not just a

 Thesis

 Reuters reported that Glencore bought a 45% stake in a South Carolina aluminium recycling plant.
 That is more than a corporate-deal footnote.
-It is a signal that aluminum supply security is shifting toward scrap access, regional processing, and secondary metal infrastructure.
+It is a research cue that aluminum supply security is shifting toward scrap access, regional processing, and secondary metal infrastructure.

 What changed